-Medication-Assisted Treatment (MAT) — First Responder 3.0 CE Credits
+Medication-Assisted Treatment (MAT / MOUD) — First Responder 3.0 CE Credits

 Law Enforcement Training Board

-Participants will gain understanding of how MAT fits into the overall treatment continuum for persons with Opioid Use Disorder, identify three medications that are proven to be effective in treatment, learn the basic characteristics of the medication, identify which patients may be best suited for each medication, and identify other psychotherapies and activities that enhance a comprehensive addiction treatment program.
+Participants will gain understanding of how medication fits into the overall treatment continuum for persons with opioid use disorder, identify three medications that are proven to be effective in treatment, learn the basic characteristics of the medication, identify which patients may be best suited for each medication, and identify other psychotherapies and activities that enhance a comprehensive addiction treatment program.

 At the completion of this course, you will be able to

-Discuss Medication-Assisted Treatment (MAT) and the role MAT plays in treatment of Opioid Use Disorders (OUD)/Opioid Addiction.
+Discuss medication and the role it plays in treatment of Opioid Use Disorders (OUD)/Opioid Addiction.

-Explain why MAT is critical in the fight against OUDs and why it is a model of chronic care management.
+Explain why medication is critical in the fight against OUDs and why it is a model of chronic care management.

 Explain how each medication works in the brain.

-Discuss the three most common MAT medications: methadone, buprenorphine, and naltrexone.
+Discuss the three most common medications: methadone, buprenorphine, and naltrexone.

-Discuss and Dispel myths and controversy associated with MAT.
+Discuss myths and controversy associated with medication for opioid use disorder.

-Identify the three medications used for MAT, the characteristics of each medication, and the type of client each medication may be best for.
+Identify the three medications used for opioid use disorder, the characteristics of each medication, and the type of client each medication may be best for.

 Identify other clinical activities to use in conjunction with these medications.

-Explain how MAT fits into larger continuum of professional treatment using the National Institute on Drug Abuse (NIDA) principles of effective treatment.
+Explain how medication fits into larger continuum of professional treatment using the National Institute on Drug Abuse (NIDA) principles of effective treatment.

-Explain basic laws and regulations surrounding the use of MAT.
+Explain basic laws and regulations surrounding the use of medication for opioid use disorder.

 As an approved Law Enforcement Training Board training provider (#47-1333720), Overdose Lifeline online training courses meet annual in-service training requirements for Indiana Law Enforcement officers and support personnel, specifically for Mental Illness, Addiction & Disabilities IC 5-2-1-9(g).